Hunting for an EMC-like effect for antiquarks: Introduction

-Hence, we explore here what kinematics is optimal for distinguishing between the Fermi motion effect and possible effects of non--nucleonic degrees of freedom in nuclei.
-In section \ref{sec:sec3} we also compare $A$--dependence of the DY process due to possible energy losses experienced by quarks propagating through the nucleus and due to non--nucleonic degrees of freedom, and find them substantially different, allowing to look foran EMC effect for antiquarks in nuclei in a more constrained way.
+Hence, in Section \ref{sec:sec2}, we explore what kinematics is optimal for distinguishing between the Fermi motion effect and possible effects of non--nucleonic degrees of freedom in nuclei.
+In section \ref{sec:sec3} we also compare the $A$--dependence of the DY process due to possible energy loss experienced by quarks propagating through the nucleus and due to non--nucleonic degrees of freedom, and find them substantially different.
+Moreover, we point out that in the kinematics $x_p\sim 0.8, x_A\sim 0.2$ the energy loss effect should be much larger than for $x_p\sim 0.2, x_A\sim 0.4$.
+Thus, combined studies of the nuclear effects in these kinematics would allow to look for an EMC effect for antiquarks in nuclei in a more constrained way.